-When Nikolai 1 began to rule.
-The army of Emperor Nikolai Pavlovich.
+When Nicholas 1 began to rule.
+The army of Emperor Nicholas Pavlovich.
 Economic development.
 Fight against corruption

 Nicholas I Romanov